 (c) moves or attempts to move a motion or an amendment that has an unlawful purpose or that deals with a matter that is outside the jurisdiction of the council or the committee, or addresses or attempts to address the council or the committee on such a motion, amendment or matter, or

-(d) insults or makes personal reflections on or imputes improper motives to any other council official, or alleges a breach of the council’s code of conduct, or
+(d) insults, makes unfavourable personal remarks about, or imputes improper motives to any other council official, or alleges a breach of the council’s code of conduct, or

 (e) says or does anything that is inconsistent with maintaining order at the meeting or is likely to bring the council or the committee into disrepute.

+Note: Clause 15.11 reflects section 182 of the Regulation.

 15.12 The chairperson may require a councillor:

-(a) to apologise without reservation for an act of disorder referred to in clauses 15.11(a) or (b), or
+(a) to apologise without reservation for an act of disorder referred to in clauses 15.11(a), (b), or (e), or

 (b) to withdraw a motion or an amendment referred to in clause 15.11(c) and, where appropriate, to apologise without reservation, or

-(c) to retract and apologise without reservation for an act of disorder referred to in clauses 15.11(d) and (e).
+(c) to retract and apologise without reservation for any statement that constitutes an act of disorder referred to in clauses 15.11(d) and (e).

+Note: Clause 15.12 reflects section 233 of the Regulation.

 How disorder at a meeting may be dealt with